svc333/overview/glossary/glossary.md

 In identity management, the set of entities that a policy or an access control item (ACI) can affect.

+### Secure Shell (SSH)
+{: #x3574365}

+A network protocol for secure data exchange between two networked devices.
+The client can use public-key and private-key authentication, or password authentication, to access the remote server.

 ### Secure Sockets Layer (SSL)
 {: #x2038004}

 A security protocol that provides communication privacy.
 With SSL, client/server applications can communicate in a way that is designed to prevent eavesdropping, tampering, and message forgery.
 See also [certificate authority](/docs/overview?topic=overview-glossary#x2016383).

+### security definition
+{: #x2135207}

+A specification of the settings for a particular aspect of API security; for example, the user registry that authenticates access to the API.

+### security group
+{: #x2066040}

+A resource that provides rules to filter IP traffic to resources in a virtual private cloud.
+Rules are stateful, such that packets in response to allowed packets are automatically permitted.

 ### select availability
 {: #x9773835}